RickHoreman/ATP/README.md

 - Using the characters `「` and `」` instead of `(` and `)` for the parameterlists of functions (I dunno they just look cool ¯\\\_(ツ)\_/¯).
 - Using the characters `【` and `】` instead of `(` and `)` in expressions (because why would we just use one set of brackets if we can have more).
 - Writing variable assignments and if statements using ___Completely Correct Japanese Grammar™___;
-  - variableNameさんはvalueです (just like you would say "私はNHK-manです")
+  - variableNameさんはvalueです (just like you would say "私はNHK-manです") *Note the `さん` can replaced by any of the support honorifics.
   - variableNameさんはvalueですか？ (I know they look similar, just deal with it :) )
   - But why end it here!
 The full if-statement syntax is as follows:
     ```